(Updates with stake sale, estimated deal value)

 AMD is a supplier of standard computer microprocessors, and rivals Intel Corp and Nvidia Corp.

-Mubadala will continue to be a major shareholder in AMD after the transaction, with ownership of about 6.9 percent, once the 75 million warrants are converted to common equity shares, the company said.
+Mubadala will continue to be a major shareholder in the global semiconductor firm after the transaction, with ownership of about 6.9 percent, once the 75 million warrants are converted to common equity shares, the company said.

 "Today's transaction remains in line with Mubadala's overall investment strategy to monetize mature holdings to deliver attractive commercial returns," Brian Lott, a spokesman with Mubadala said.